dasch-swiss/dsp-tools/docs/dsp-tools-create.md

 - keywords
 - ontologies

-Whereas the following fields are optional (if one or more of these fields are not used, it must be omitted):
+The following fields are optional (if one or more of these fields are not used, they should be omitted):

 - descriptions
 - lists
 - groups
 - users

-So, a simple example definition of the "project" object could look like this:
+A simple example definition of the "project" object looks like this:

 ```json
 {